microsoft/ApplicationInspector/README.md

 Application Inspector v1.0 is now in GENERAL AUDIENCE release status.
 Your feedback is important to us.
 If you're interested in contributing, please review the CONTRIBUTING.md.

+# Contribute

+We have a strong default starting base for feature detection.
+There are many feature identification patterns yet to be defined and we invite you to submit ideas on what you want to see.
+This is a chance to literally impact the open source ecosystem helping provide a tool that everyone can use.
+See the [Rules](https://github.com/microsoft/applicationinspector/wiki) section of the wiki for more.

 # Getting Application Inspector

 To use Application Inspector, download the relevant binary (either platform-specific or the multi-platform .NET Core release).
 If you use the .NET Core version, you will need to have .NET Core 3.0 or later installed.